redwoodjs/redwoodjs-com-archive/docs/cells.md

 Only `QUERY` and `Success` are required.
 If you don't export `Empty`, empty results are sent to `Success`, and if you don't export `Failure`, error is output to the console.

-`Loading`, `Empty`, `Failure`, and `Success` all have access to the same set of props, with `Failure` and `Success` getting exclusive access to `error` and `data` respectively.
-So, in addition to displaying the right component, a Cell funnels the right props to the right component.

-This set of props is composed of:
+In addition to displaying the right component, Cells also make sure to funnel the right props to the right component.  `Loading`, `Empty`, `Failure`, and `Success` all have access to the props passed down from the Cell in good ol' React fashion, and most of `useQuery`'s return (more on that below).
+In addition to all those props, `Empty` and `Success` also get the `data` returned from the query and an `updating` boolean prop saying whether the Cell is currently fetching new data or not. `Failure` also gets `updating` and exclusive access to `error` and `errorCode`.

+With this many props coming in, there's a risk of name clashing.
+A couple things to look out for are:

+- Your Cell has a prop with the same name as root-level data returned by your query.
+  - In this case, the root-level data overrides your prop.
+But since props double as query variables, you can destructure the `variables` prop that `useQuery` returns to retrieve it.
+Or you can just rename the prop on the Cell!

+- Your Cell has props or query results with the same name as any of `useQuery`'s returns.
+  - In this case, `useQuery`'s returns overwrite the props and results.

-1) what's returned from Apollo Client's `Query` component, which is quite a few things&mdash;see their [API reference](https://www.apollographql.com/docs/react/api/react-components/#render-prop-function) for the full list (note that, as we just mentioned, `error` and `data` are only available to `Failure` and `Success` respectively)
+We mentioned above that Cells receive "most" of what's returned from `useQuery`.
+You can see exactly what `useQuery` returns in Apollo Client's [API reference](https://www.apollographql.com/docs/react/api/react/hooks/#result).
+Note that, as we just mentioned, `error` and `data` get some special treatment.
-2) props passed down from the parent component in good ol' React fashion

 ### QUERY